Felice della Rovere: Reconciliation with her father

 When Pope Julius II refused to attend the wedding he arranged for his daughter and Gian Giordano, it is believed that Felice interpreted this as a lack of respect on the part of her father and was resentful towards him.
 These feelings created a rift between Felice and her father that lasted for a few months.
 In an effort to reconcile, Julius II invited Felice and her new husband to the Vatican in late June 1506 and held a lavish banquet in their honour.

 Following this reconciliation, Julius II frequently made Felice the guest of honour at various parties in Rome, where oftentimes she was the only woman present.
 Felice's presence at various events in Rome throughout this period helped elevate her to a position of power within the Vatican court.
-In addition, the Pope gifted Felice with extravagant jewelry and significant sums of money, including an item that would become one of her most prized possessions: a diamond cross originally given to her father from the Republic of Venice.
+In addition, the Pope gifted Felice with extravagant jewellery and significant sums of money, including an item that would become one of her most prized possessions: a diamond cross originally given to her father from the Republic of Venice.

 Economic activities

 Castle at Palo

-During her marriage Felice was given her own personal assets, which allowed her to become a wealthy woman in her own right.
+During her marriage, Felice was given her own personal assets, which allowed her to become a wealthy woman in her own right.
 Her main source of income was the estate and castle at Palo, a pre-existing property in modern-day Ladispoli.
 Acquired in 1509, this castle provided both income and a method through which to increase both her influence and her family's power.
-She did this primarily through establishing the estate as a papal residence.
+She did this primarily by establishing the estate as a papal residence.
 The castle was granted this status by her father when he was pope, and continued on after his pontificate ended.
 This prior use of the estate as a papal residence led to subsequent papal figures such as Pope Leo X being hosted at the castle.
 The grounds around Palo were suitable for hunting, which helped to attract these prominent guests, and eventually led to the property also being recognized as an official papal hunting lodge.
 Felice was able to set up the residence as a hunting lodge by brokering a deal with Leo X. He agreed to pay for the necessary repairs and upgrades the castle would need to turn it into a luxury property, and in exchange, Felice allowed Leo X to stay at Palo for free.
 By employing the castle as a financial asset and opening it up to high-ranking guests, Felice was able to promote both the image of the della Rovere family as a whole, as well as her own image.